leonthelionman/leonthelionman/README.md

   </a>
 </p>

-I am a mechanical engineer motivated to integrate the power of software technology into the industry.
-Therefore, I have gained the knowledge and skills necessary for software development and the potential to do much more.
+I am a mechanical engineer motivated to learn more about software technology; the projects I push on GitHub can be viewed below.

 See [my website](https://nick-sabry-portfolio.netlify.app/#/intro) for more information!